cloudflare/cloudflare-docs/content/load-balancing/additional-options/override-http-host-headers.md

 # Override HTTP Host headers

-When your application needs specialized routing (`CNAME` setup or custom hosts like Heroku), you can customize the `Host` header used in health checks on a per-origin or per-monitor level.
+When your application needs specialized routing (`CNAME` setup or custom hosts like Heroku), you can customize the `Host` header used in health monitors on a per-origin or per-monitor level.

 {{<Aside type="warning" header="Important">}}